Check out my other site, RPGreats, for honest RPG reviews!

 Inside, they confront the corrupted clergymen with delusions of godhood...

-...and bring salvation and eternal happiness to the world overnight.
+...and bring salvation, peace and eternal happiness to the world in a matter of months with no lingering conflicts or hard feelings whatsoever.
 An extremely unbiased and realistic depiction of what would occur if an entire world's belief system and governmental body were completely and inexorably shattered, I'm sure.
-Every militant atheist I've ever spoken to says that's exactly how it'll go down, and they must be right because the braindead lapdogs they've bullied trained into mindlessly parroting their life philosophy back to them on command all say so too!
-And if they're in the "majority" in a vicious hate-fueled dogpile on anyone who ever questions them argument, that means they're always right!
-So you'd best lie down, roll over and start kissing their asshole from here until doomsday, because it's only a matter of time before all of their self-righteous masturbation on Facebook pays off and they finally get recognized as the Ubermensch and put on a pedestal for the whole world to worship and obey without question.
-And when that day comes, the first ones in front of the firing squads will be anyone who ever told them they were wrong about anything!
+Every atheist bigbrain I've ever spoken to says that's exactly how it'll go down one day, and they must be right because the braindead lapdogs they've bullied trained into mindlessly parroting it back to them on command all say so too!
+And if they're in the "majority" in a vicious hate-fueled dogpile on anyone who ever questions them argument, that means they're never wrong!
+So you'd best lie down, roll over and start kissing their assholes from here until doomsday, because when the dust clears and they're crowned the all-knowing emperors of mankind the first ones in front of the firing squads will be the ones who told them they were wrong about anything, ever!
+Boy, who would ever guess that the one true path to enlightenment was graduating high school with a 1.4 GPA, dropping out of community college after two semesters of majoring in partying, working the same thankless minimum wage retail job for fifteen years while attending the church of Fight Club On DVD twice a day and never getting that promotion you "deserve" because your NPD and the Dunning-Kruger effect prevent you from realizing you're a mediocre narcissistic asshole who treats everyone as a commodity?

 Oh, and the priestess character arbitrarily decides to become a musician at the end.